arockianirmal26/CreditCardTransactionsDataEngineeringProject/README.md

 # Stream and Batch Processing of Credit Card Transactions in AWS

 # Introduction & Goals
+Cloud computing is changing the way that businesses operate.
+As a Datawarehouse/ETL professional with more than 6+ years of experience, now I want to get into building data warehouses in the cloud.
+With that in mind and to understand the different cloud services, I built a data processing pipeline in AWS.
-In this project, I took a credit card transaction dataset from Kaggle and I tried to built an end to end stream/batch pipelines (data collection, ETL, Reporting, etc.) in AWS using different AWS services.
+In this hobby project, I took a credit card transaction dataset from open-source platform Kaggle and tried to built an end to end stream/batch pipelines (data collection, ETL, Reporting, etc.) in AWS using different AWS services.
 Below are the goals/use cases that I defined when I started with this project.

+Objectives of this project:

+- Build and understand a data processing framework in AWS used for stream and batch data loading by companies
+- Setup and understand cloud components involved in data streaming and batch processing (API gateway, kinesis, lambda functions, S3, Redshift, RDS, QuickSight, Cloud9 etc.)
+- Understand how to spot failure points in an data processing pipeline and how to build systems resistant to failures and errors
+- Understand how to approach or build an data processing pipeline from the ground up
+-
 **Main Use Case (Transactional Database)**

 1. *Work with Financial Transactions:*